- The Red Journal

 Almost all hotels in Thailand have US-style outlets that are fine for plugging in electronics.
 However, the voltage is 240 volts, so be sure your devices can handle that.
 Most can!

 ATMs are great and plentiful and most accept international debit cards.
 However, they charge a whopping $7 per transaction.
 So be sure to withdraw at least $200 at a time to make it worthwhile.
 You can exchange cash at money changers, just shop around for the best exchange rates that they offer.
+We’ve found that Bangkok Bank ATMs are the most reliable.
+Using other ATMs can sometimes result in unusual fees withdrawn from your bank account besides the typical 220 Baht transaction fee.

 Please provide as much information as you can so we can generate some ideas before contacting you.
 For example: